samahaboulsoud/Miwok/README.md

-Miwok App
+Miwok Application
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app uses a lists of vocabulary words for the user to learn the Miwok language along with audio and image file for each word.
-Used in a Udacity course in the Beginning Android Nanodegree.
+Used in a Udacity course "Android developer Nanodegree for beginners".

 Pre-requisites
 --------------